Zeyn28/WorldOfCarpets-FrontEnd/README.md

 # WorldOfCarpets-FrontEnd

-World of Carpets is a desktop application created with Flutter, which I did as part of my internship in the second year of computer engineering, containing an artificial intelligence model (YOLOv8) that detects carpets in images.
+World of Carpets is a desktop application that I did as part of my internship in the second year of computer engineering, using Flutter for the frontend, and containing an artificial intelligence model (YOLOv8) that detects carpets in images.

 ## Usage
 Once the application is running, you can: